-Train path General information 1.1 Service The train path service falling under Category 1 of Annex II to Directive 2012/34/EU (the minimum access package).
+Train path 1.
+General information 1.1 1.1 Service The train path service falling under Category 1 of Annex II to Directive 2012/34/EU minimum access package).
 1.2 Provider ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
 2. Function The use of train paths according to the right to train paths acquired through the capacity allocation process.
-This includes the following elements: 2.1 Description Capacity allocation a.
-For the processing of requests, returns and changes to infrastructure capacity127, the following ICT and information services are made available: ICT and information services related to submitting or changing a capacity request and confirming departure (see Appendix 23, item 4.1): Capacity requests according to TSI TAF/TAP standard, Order Portal, My Trains, DONNA and Train Number List.
+This includes the following elements: The use of train paths according to the right to train parallocation process.
+This includes the following element Capacity allocation a.
+For the processing of requests, returns and chang the following ICT and information services are maranger and confirming departure (see Appendix 23, ite according to TSI TAF/TAP standard, Order Polynumber List. - ICT and information services related to informat capacity for works (see Appendix 23, item 6.1) Btd-planner, Btd-planner reports, TCR map, TOPLICT and information services related to shunting LOA-Online and Track Occupation Plan. b.
+The reserving of capacity according to the agreed compactive to operate capacity has been obtained, via, among others, the Appendix 23, item 1.1) and Signposts (WVK) (see information on Temporary Speed Restrictions (see Use of the main railway network a.
+For the processing of requests, returns and changes to infrastructure capacity136, the following ICT and information services are made available: ICT and information services related to submitting or changing a capacity request and confirming departure (see Appendix 23, item 4.1): Capacity requests according to TSI TAF/TAP standard, Order Portal, My Trains, DONNA and Train Number List.
 ICT and information services related to information on and coordination of capacity for works (see Appendix 23, item 6.1): Btd-planner, Btd-planner reports, TCR map, TCR files.
 ICT and information services related to shunting (see Appendix 23, item 5.1): LOA-Online and Track Occupation Plan. b.
 The reserving of capacity according to the agreed capacity allocation. c.
 The provision of information necessary to operate the train service for which capacity has been obtained, via, among others, the applications RailMaps (see Appendix 23, item 1.1) and Signposts (WVK) (see Appendix 23, item 3.1) and the information on Temporary Speed Restrictions (see Appendix 23, item 3.1).
-Use of the main railway network d.
-The use of the tracks on route sections and stations for train movements.